 Electroconvulsive Therapy (ECT)

-Some individuals struggling with mental health issues are unable to find effective treatment options.
-They may have tried numerous medications, group therapy, or a combination of both, but still suffer from symptoms of the mental health condition.
-In such cases where patients cannot find a solution, Electroconvulsive Therapy (ECT) may be an appropriate treatment option.
-At SABHH, we offer ECT therapy to treat mental health disorders, including depression, bipolar disorder, and schizophrenia.
+Some individuals struggling with mental health issues are unable to find effective therapeutic options.
+In cases where medications or therapy do not produce desired results, Electroconvulsive Therapy (ECT) may be an appropriate treatment option.
+At SABHH we use Electroconvulsive Therapy for depression, bipolar disorder, schizophrenia and other mental health disorders.

 What is ECT?